 Prepare the vegetables: Wash and rinse all produce.
-While the quinoa is cooking, cut the tomatoes in about 1 cm slices and separate the leaves of the cilantro.
+While the mixed grains are cooking, cut the tomatoes in about 1 cm slices and separate the leaves of the cilantro.

 Remove Steak from the grill at the following temperature based on desired doneness: